maheshkvemuri/maheshkvemuri/README.md

 123.243.76.253

 Machines within the network can only be accessed by Jump Box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 ELK VM is accessed by Jump Box and the IP addresss is 13.73.112.60/10.0.0.4

 A summary of the access policies in place can be found in the table below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name       | Publicly Accessible | Allowed IP Addresses |
 |------------|---------------------|----------------------|